sunkist5691/eclonemaster/README.md

 # eclonemaster
-# This project is cloning project from 3rd party.
+# This is ecommerce cloning project